Hemit99123/dailysat-next-app-1/README.md

 Welcome to the codebase of DailySAT!
 Here you will find documentation from the developers!

+### To access the API documentation, navigate to: /api-docs
 ### Main devs:

 - Hemit Patel (President/COO)